My Proof That God Exists

 A line of reasoning has become available during the most recent century that is quite compelling as “proof” of the existence of God.
 It does not actually prove that existence, of course, but it does establish a number of indicators that point very strongly in that direction.
 Before I launch into that, I want to assure my readers that I realize that this “proof” is circumstantial.
 Compelling, but nonetheless circumstantial.
 It is therefore subject to dismissal as a bunch of coincidences, in spite of the fact that taken together the probability that these items are coincidences is vanishingly minuscule.

 This hard evidence is a physical object that could be soaked in water, frozen, and used to drive nails.
 This is a book, a sort of magical book for all it contains is nothing short of miraculous.
-I firmly believe that God knew the great sophistry and pride that would be rampant these days and provided this book as hard-core evidence that any serious truth seeker would want to pursue.
-It definitely leads one to God because if you can’t explain where the book came from in any rational way you are left with the story told by the author/translator.
+I firmly believe that God knew the sophistry. pride, and arrogance that would be rampant these days and provided this book as hard-core evidence that any serious truth seeker would want to pursue.
+It definitely leads one to God because while you can’t explain where the book came from in any rational way you are left with the story told by the author/translator.

 The Holy Bible, King James Version